adrianapicado/CatCafe/README.md

 # Installation

-* First clone the repo and then install the gems required
+* First clone the repo & then install the gems required

 ```
 bundle install